Swift42/auto_sdu/README.md

 The script comes without any warranty.
 If you want to change to interval of 60 seconds to some other value, just change "60000" (=60 seconds in milliseconds) to some other value on this line: window.setTimeout("window.myloopfunc()",60000);

+Notes:
+Of course it would be easier if Phantom would allow us to set the auto-confirm time by our own.
+Please upvote my feature request here: https://phantom.canny.io/feature-requests/p/increase-the-duration-of-auto-confirm-or-let-us-set-it-manually